 ‘We want the army to be a popular institution and not a menace to civil liberty.’

 Sir Richard Haldane, the reforming Secretary of State for War, 1908

-During the General Strike of 1926 the police largely proved capable of maintaining order.
-The army focused on maintaining transport infrastructure, in protecting food convoys leaving the docks and guarding power stations and other key points.
+During the General Strike of 1926, the police largely proved capable of maintaining order.
+The Army focused on maintaining transport infrastructure, protecting food convoys leaving the docks, and guarding power stations and other key points.

 They were tasked with the 'preservation of the peace' and the 'essentials of life'.